Gitnaseem745/imgdesc/README.md

 </div>

-> **CLI tool for generating image metadata in bulk — powered by Gemini Vision (ViT2), with planned upgrade to BLIP for smarter, more context-aware descriptions.**
+> **CLI tool for generating image metadata in bulk — powered by Gemini for smarter, more context-aware descriptions.**

 ---